hamzajakouk/chicken_disease_classification/README.md

 _**Disclaimer:**_ <br>
 _1. This app is just a demo and not for realtime usage.
 The main objective is to get ML models into production in terms of deployment and CI/CD, from MLOps paradigm_. <br>
-_2. Additionally, due to some technical issues in the Heroku backend, the app currently crashes, so the Heroku app link is not provided as of now.
+_2. Additionally, due to some technical issues in the Azure backend, the app currently crashes, so the app link is not provided as of now.
 It will be updated once the issues are solved and when the app is up and running_.

 ## Directory structure
 ```